-"Do work that expresses my character" says Nobuyasu Takai, third generation head of Sakuzan, talking as if the studio itself was a human artist.
+"I want to do? work that expresses my character", says Nobuyasu Takai, third generation head of Sakuzan.
+He speaks as though the studio itself were a living artist.

-At Sakuzan, over a hundred different glazes are used on fourteen types of clay and fired in three different methods to produce products of real character and beauty.
+At Sakuzan, potters use over one hundred different glazes on?fourteen types of clays with three different methods for firing, creating products?of real character and beauty.

-The beauty of this natural hue is only made possible with the soft clay and matt glaze used at Sakuzan.
+The beauty of this natural hue is only attainable with the soft clay and matte glaze used at Sakuzan.

-After studying at art college, Nobuyasu took over the company founded by his grandfather 43 years prior, vowing to 'create works with a sense of pride'.
+After studying at art college, Nobuyasu took over the company founded by his grandfather 43 years prior.
+He vowed to "create works with a sense of pride".

 After re-naming the company Sakuzan Gama, he proceeded to develop a unique style of pottery, making a name for himself in an area known for OEM.

 Work at Sakuzan is still conducted almost exclusively by hand.